space789/hello-world/README.md

 # hello
-This is my note place \n
+This is my note place \
 I will put some own code to github \
 verilog HDL
 c/c++